Table of Contents

 Is the tax owner of an FDE.

 Owns a specified interest in an FDE indirectly or constructively through a CFC or a CFP.
-See items 2 and 3 of Who Must File above for more detailed information.
+See items 2 and 3 of Who Must File, earlier, for more detailed information.

 Throughout these instructions, when the pronouns “you” and “your” are used, they are used in reference to the U.S. person filing Form 8858.